Grant Writing Supports

 - This video will assist applicants in learning more about registering, searching, and applying for Federal grant opportunities.

 - Register & Get Ready for Federal Grants

 - From this website you can learn about all the steps necessary to apply for Federal grants.
 Although the site is on the Health Resources and Services Administration (HRSA) website, the information is applicable across departments.

 - The System for Award Management (SAM) is the Official U.S. Government system that consolidates the capabilities of CCR/FedReg, ORCA, and EPLS.
 All applicants for Federal grants must register with SAM.gov.
 There is NO fee to register for this site.
 Entities may register at no cost directly from this page.

 - The Foundation Center is a leading source of information about philanthropy worldwide.
 The Center maintains the most comprehensive database on U.S. grantmakers and their grants — a robust, accessible knowledge bank for the sector.

 - Cooperating Collections are free funding information centers in libraries, community foundations, and other nonprofit resource centers that provide a core collection of Foundation Center publications and a variety of supplementary materials and services in areas useful to grant seekers.

 - Published April 2012 by FEMA and the U.S. Fire Administration, this document provides ideas for funding sources for emergency medical services departments and fire departments.
 Provides a complete example of a successful grant application as well as funding success stories.

-NEW A Guide to Federal Education Programs That Can Fund K-12 Universal Prevention and Social and Emotional Learning Activities
+A Guide to Federal Education Programs That Can Fund K-12 Universal Prevention and Social and Emotional Learning Activities